 - Run the dishwasher to confirm the tub is filling properly and there are no leaks.

-- Complete the installation by replacing the insulation as required and securing the lower access panel or panels.
+- Complete the dishwasher installation by replacing the insulation as required and securing the lower access panel or panels.

-Find the right dishwasher parts with Repair Clinic
+Find the right dishwasher parts with Repair Clinic after installing a dishwasher

-Repair Clinic stocks all the appliance parts you need to install, reinstall, maintain, or repair your dishwasher: mounting brackets, water supply lines, drain hoses, leveling legs, water inlet valves, drain pumps, spray arms, dishracks, and much more.
+Repair Clinic stocks all the appliance parts and dishwasher parts you need to install, reinstall, replace, maintain, or repair your dishwasher: mounting brackets, water supply lines, drain hoses, leveling legs, water inlet valves, drain pumps, spray arms, dishracks, and much more.
 Just enter the full model number of your dishwasher in the Repair Clinic search bar to see a complete list of compatible parts.
 You can use the part category and part title filters to narrow that list down to identify the specific part you want.
 Repair Clinic stocks parts for all the top brand dishwashers including Bosch, KitchenAid, Kenmore, Maytag, Samsung, GE, Frigidaire, LG, and Whirlpool, but you’ll want to make sure you’re purchasing the exact part that fits your model.